IsaacShelton/BrainFrack/README.md

 # BrainFrack
-Compiles BF code into LLVM IR then creates an executable
+Compiles BF code into an executable using LLVM-IR

+bfc <filename>